mozilla/klaatu/docs/sequences.md

 ## State Diagram

-These are the available states and flows that Klaatu can execute.
-The system follows a structured lifecycle, transitioning between states as experiments are scheduled for testing, testing execution, test result evaluation and test reports are finalized.
-It starts in an Idle state, waiting for an available experiment or for an experiment to have testing requested on it.
-Once an experiment is requested, it moves into the Running state, where tests are actively executed.
-Upon completion, results are processed in the Evaluating state, determining success, failure, or retry conditions.
-Finally, once results are stored and available in the Experimenter UI, the system transitions back to Idle, ready for the next experiment.
+Klaatu follows a structured lifecycle, transitioning through defined states as experiments progress through testing.
+The system starts in the IDLE state, waiting for an experiment to be scheduled or requested for testing.
+Once an experiment is ready, it transitions to the READY state, preparing for execution.
+When testing begins, the Experiment's testing status moves into the RUNNING state, actively executing tests and collecting results.
+After execution, the Experiment's testing status transitions to the COMPLETED state, where results are finalized and made available in the Experimenter UI.
+Once complete, the experiment will remain in the COMPLETED state if testing has been successful.
+If the testing has errored in any way, the experiment will be put in a READY state, waiting for the next testing opportunity.

 ```mermaid
     stateDiagram-v2